post-hero-img

 As a result, users are more likely to find “their thing” without using filters to narrow search results to their favorite genres.
 Besides, they can quickly discover other books that may interest them but are not from their favorite genre.

-Parallel information example
+parallel information example

 Complementary information